 Development of Little Saigon in Clarendon

 Until the mid-1900s, Clarendon was Arlington County’s premier downtown shopping area and a bustling streetcar suburb (Ehrenhalt 2012).
 However, during the 1960s and 70s, competition from regional shopping malls and strip shopping centers caused downtown Clarendon to decline.
 Many businesses relocated, leaving behind vacant storefronts (O’Connell 2003).
 The historic building stock suffered from neglect and by the mid-1970s, construction of the WMATA Clarendon Metro station began to tear up the streets and sidewalks.
 These conditions were conducive to cheap, short-term commercial leases, which the Vietnamese refugees seized as an opportunity to open businesses and support their families.
-In light of the Metro construction, rent fell as low as $1.50 to $5 a square foot in some buildings (Arnett 1989, Drummond 1989), making this area economically attractive for the recent immigrants.
+In light of the Metro construction, rent fell as low as $1.50 to $5 a square foot in some buildings (Arnett 1989, Drummond 1989), making this area relatively affordable for the recent immigrants.

 The “Little Saigon” neighborhood was generally considered to mean the blocks in the immediate vicinity of Wilson Boulevard between Washington Boulevard and Highland Street.

-The first Vietnamese business, the Saigon Market grocery store, opened in 1972 by a former employee of the Vietnamese Embassy, and a second grocery store, Vietnam Center, was opened by the Vietnamese wife of a CIA employee (O’Connell 2003, Meyers from O’Connell 2003).
+The first Vietnamese business, the Saigon Market grocery store, was opened in 1972 by a former employee of the Vietnamese Embassy, and a second grocery store, Vietnam Center, was opened by the Vietnamese wife of a CIA employee (O’Connell 2003, Meyers from O’Connell 2003).
 Soon more Vietnamese people began to open shops and restaurants in Clarendon, and the area was transformed into the hub of the East Coast Vietnamese community (Wood 1997).
 Known to the Vietnamese customerbase as “Little Saigon,” “Wilson Boulevard,” or simply “Clarendon,” people came from as far away as North Carolina and Tennessee to find staple goods and to connect with others from Vietnam (Bich 2014, Nyugen 2014, Dinh 2014, Cook 2014).
-Weekends were the busiest shopping days as the businesses were crowded with customers who made the area a weekly destination (Net and Rose 2014).
+Weekends were the busiest shopping days, and the businesses were crowded with customers who made the area a weekly destination (Breyault and Goldschmidt 2014).
 Refugee assistance groups and churches organized trips that brought immigrants from Alexandria and elsewhere to Clarendon to shop (O’Connell 2003).

 Shops opened to sell specialized goods to the Vietnamese community.
-Major attractions were the Vietnamese grocery stores, which sold ingredients unavailable in American markets, like fish sauce, rice paper, quail eggs, pomelo peel, star anise, canned oyster mushrooms, and egg roll wrappers, as well as delicacies like dried shark’s fin (Cook 2014, Davis 1980, Woodruff 2014).
+Major attractions were the Vietnamese grocery stores, which sold ingredients unavailable in American markets, like fish sauce, rice paper, quail eggs, pomelo peel, star anise, canned oyster mushrooms, and egg roll wrappers, as well as delicacies like dried sharks fin (Cook 2014, Davis 1980, Woodruff 2014).

 A popular drink served in the cafes was iced coffee made with sweetened condensed milk and crushed ice (Do 2014).
 Jewelry stores, fabric stores, and department stores soon opened to sell goods popular with Vietnamese shoppers.